Historical sources of the Crusades: pilgrimages and exploration: Collections

 Palestine Pilgrims' Text Society (PPTS).
 The Palestine Pilgrims' Text Society (PPTS), based in London, specialised in publishing editions and translations of medieval texts of pilgrimage's to the Holy Land.
 They began publishing in 1884, transferring to the Palestine Exploration Fund in 1189.
-The library of the Palestine Pilgrims' Text Society includes 13 volumes plus index and was published 1884–1896.Palestine Pilgrims' Text Society (London, E. (1897).
-The library of the Palestine Pilgrims' Text Society.
-London: [publisher not identified].
-Volumes I, III, IV, VII, VIII, IX only.
+The library of the Palestine Pilgrims' Text Society includes 13 volumes plus index and was published 1884–1896.